 In each round, drivers will score points based on the laps and times achieved.
-The number of points awarded to the best driver will be equal to 0, second position 2 points, 3rd position 3 points etc. Up to last position one by one.
+The number of points awarded to the best driver will be equal to 0, second position 2, points, 3rd position 3 points etc. Up to last position one by one.

-In every round, in case of a tie, the points will be equally awarded to each driver, and the first driver not to tie, will receive one point less per tie.
+In every round, in case of a tie, the points will be equally awarded to each driver, and the first driver not to tie, will receive points according to their position in the qualifying list.